James Hamilton, 5th Duke of Abercorn

 James Hamilton, 5th Duke of Abercorn (born 4 July 1934), styled Viscount Strabane until 1953 and Marquess of Hamilton between 1953 and 1979, is a British peer, courtier and politician.

 Hamilton became the 5th Duke of Abercorn in the Peerage of Ireland on the death of his father, the 4th Duke, in 1979.
 He was an Ulster Unionist politician and served as Member of Parliament for Fermanagh and South Tyrone.
 He later served as Lord Steward of the Household to Elizabeth II.
 He was Chancellor of the Order of the Garter from 2012 until his retirement in 2024.

 Early life and family

-He was born on 4 July 1934 to James Hamilton, Marquess of Hamilton, and The Hon.
+Hamilton was born on 4 July 1934 to James Hamilton, Marquess of Hamilton, and The Hon.
 Kathleen Crichton.
 From birth, he held the courtesy title Viscount Strabane, until the death of his paternal grandfather, the 3rd Duke of Abercorn, in 1953, when he became Marquess of Hamilton, the title he held until the death of his father.

 On 20 October 1966, the then Lord Hamilton married Alexandra Phillips, daughter of Lieutenant Colonel Harold Phillips and Georgina Wernher, herself the elder daughter and co-heiress of Sir Harold Wernher, 3rd Baronet, of Luton Hoo, Bedfordshire.
-Their wedding at Westminster Abbey was attended by members of the royal family, including Elizabeth II and the Queen Mother, and Prince Andrew was a pageboy.
+Their wedding at Westminster Abbey was attended by members of the royal family, including Elizabeth II and the Queen Mother, and Prince Andrew was a page boy.

 The Duke and Duchess of Abercorn had three children: